wolf/jan-2021-branches-presentation/Jan-2021-branches-presentation.md

 ## What are the most important things I can teach you?

-* Branches are fast and easy
+* Branching is quick and easy.
-* Branches let you solve multiple problems.
+* Branches let you handle multiple problems at once.
 Your work on each problem is totally independent.
 * Commit often.
 Commit before switching (unless you are explicitly trying to take your changes with you to the new branch).
 * Merge puts your commits onto the target branch.
 * Rebase moves your branch from one place to another but it's still just a branch; you need to merge to get your commits onto the target branch.

-## What are the major pitfalls that could really screw you up?

-* Merge conflicts
-* Your loose changes try to come with you when you switch branches.
-Commits stay on the branch you made them on.
-* Rebasing commits upon which other people have based their work

 ## What are the key benefits that could really make you happy?

 * Scenarios you are in today where branches could have helped.
     * You have commits you want to push, and others that are not ready.
-People come to me often with this situation.
+People come to me often with this.
     * You had to stash all your changes so you could work on an emergency bug fix.
     * You have a bunch of local changes that you want to save, maybe for a long time.
+    * You're making lots of small commits, but you just want one big fat commit to land on main.

+## What are the major pitfalls that could really screw you up?

+* Merge conflicts
+* Your loose changes try to come with you when you switch branches.
+Commits stay on the branch on which they were made.
+* Rebasing commits upon which other people have based their work

 ## Branching